Free information regarding Cleaning Red Streaks on Rendered Walls.

 While this is a great way to fortify your home’s exterior against severe weather and water damage, some common problems can arise.
 One of these is the appearance of red stains, marks, or streaks on rendered walls.
 These streaks can be unsightly and can drive down the value of your property.

-There are certain types of algae that can be hazardous.
+Certain types of algae can be hazardous.
 However, the algae typically found on render are not harmful to humans.
 They won’t cause excessive damage to your home, either.
-That said, the stains are not pleasant to look at, and it can become an obstacle if you’re looking to sell your home.
+That said, the stains are not pleasant to look at.
+And they can become an obstacle if you’re looking to sell your home.

 How to Clean Red Streaks on Rendered Walls

 If you have concerns about damaging the exterior, we recommend consulting a professional.
-You don’t want to apply too much pressure, and selecting the right biocides for the specific algae strain can be a tricky task best left to the pros.
+You want to apply only a little pressure, and selecting the right biocides for the specific algae strain can be a tricky task best left to the pros.

 What About Painting Over the Stains?

-Painting over the red streaks might work as a temporary solution, but it won’t keep the algae from coming back.
-It will continue to grow under the paint, and eventually, the red marks will return to the outside of the rendered walls.
+Painting over the red streaks might work as a temporary solution, but it won’t keep the algae from returning.
+It will continue to grow under the paint, and the red marks will eventually return to the outside of the rendered walls.
 At this point, it will be more challenging to clean off because there will be a layer of paint in the way.

 Cleaning red streaks on rendered walls will restore your home and maintain its curb appeal.
 If you’ve noticed red stains on your rendered walls, get in touch to find out how we can help.